System Design Space

 • Shifts value away from manual typing and toward a working result.

-• Preserves the ability to keep developing the project outside the platform.
+• Preserves the ability to keep developing the project outside the platform — code export lowers the risk of vendor lock-in.

 Where are restrictions needed?